schellenberg/cs-summer-workshop-2018/scratch/README.md

 # Scratch Session

 The Presentation Slides used for this session are available in this folder for later reference or for following along.
-For the session, please download the 'Scratch Demo - Sprites' folder.
+For the session, please download the 'Scratch Demo - Sprites' zip and extract.

 As well, several teaching resources are included as well: Presentations, Peer Assessment, Assignments, and Assignment Sample Solutions.